 Would you like to learn on our user surveys?

-In May 2015, we did a survey among the readers of the Encyclopedia of Laser Physics and Technology.
+In May 2015, we did a survey among the readers of the RP Photonics Encyclopedia.
 Within 24 hours (from Wednesday morning to Thursday morning), we obtained 1456 answers.
 The obtained results:

 |Category||Percentage of Readers|